Aasim-A/AsyncTimer/README.md

 ## setInterval(callbackFunction, delayInMs)

 `setInterval` takes the same parameters as `setTimeout` and returns an `unsigned short` id of the interval, unlike `setTimeout`, it will keep executing the code forever unless canceled.
+If the `interval` creation was unseccussfull, it returns `0`.

 #### Example: